 Another important source of information on the B-1 visa is the Foreign Affairs Manual, published by the U.S. State Department.
 If offers insights into how consular officers will decide on these visas.
 For example, it describes what is meant by a residence abroad; how to show close ties to the home country; the importance of the applicant showing specific and realistic plans for the entire trip; and more.
 (See 9 FAM § 402.2-2(B).)

 The FAM also states that the "applicant must have specific and realistic plans for the entire period of the contemplated visit."
 In other words, saying vaguely "I'll see what I want to do when I get there" may not work.
 It is best to present a travel itinerary, including cities, hotels or campgrounds you'll stay in, tickets for internal plane travel, and so forth.
 Barring that, show an itinerary that you have written up, with an explanation of why you haven't made actual reservations yet.
 You don't actually have to comply with the itinerary once you're in the U.S. (so long as you are still doing tourist things, rather than violating the terms of the B-2 visa).

-Donald Trump issued Presidential Proclamation 9645, “Enhancing Vetting Capabilities and Processes for Detecting Attempted Entry into the United States by Terrorists or other Public-Safety Threats,” on September 24, 2017, restricting travel from a number of mostly Muslim countries.
+Beginning in 2017, Donald Trump issued various Presidential Proclamations, restricting travel from a number of mostly Muslim countries.
 Despite the race-based overtones, it survived legal challenge, even up to the Supreme Court.

-As a result, nationals of six countries will not be able to get a B-2 visa without a waiver.
-These countries include (as of late 2019) Iran, Libya, North Korea, Syria, Yemen, and Venezuela.
+As a result, nationals of the following countries (as of mid-2020) will not be able to get a B-2 visa without a waiver: Iran, Libya, North Korea, Syria, Yemen, and Venezuela.